 By Debra Soufleris, B.S., DTR

 The skincare industry is big business.
 People are spending megabucks on creams and cleansers in hopes of having beautiful, glowing, radiant skin.
 While some of these products can be very helpful, many of us discount the fact that what we eat, and environmental factors, play a major part in influencing the appearance and integrity of our biggest organ—our skin.
+So, what does it mean to consume foods for healthy skin?

 As with all of our organs, nutrition can either provide protective properties or be damaging to them.
 Thankfully, many of the same foods that fit into a well-balanced diet also provide protective agents to help strengthen our skin and protect it from environmental factors and aging.
 For healthier, beautiful-looking skin, try adding these foods to your diet on the regular, and watch your skin transform from the inside out.